kubermatic/docs/content/kubermatic/v2.21/references/crds/_index.en.md

 Project is the type describing a project.
+A project is a collection of SSH keys, clusters and members.
+Members are assigned by creating UserProjectBinding objects.

 _Appears in:_
 - [ProjectList](#projectlist)